-The citizenship-by-investment program requires a person to make a significant economic contribution to the country.
+The citizenship-by-investment program requires applicants to make a significant economic contribution to the country.
 In exchange, and subject to a stringent application procedure, including thorough background checks, the applicants and their families are granted citizenship.

-Under the NDF option, the contribution for a single applicant or a family of up to four people is USD 100,000 and the processing fee is USD 25,000.
-For a family of five or more persons, the NDF contribution is USD 125,000 with processing fees of USD 25,000 and three dependents free.
-An additional fee of USD 15,000 will apply for the fifth and each additional dependent.
+Under the NDF option, the contribution for a single applicant or a family of up to four people is USD 100,000, and the processing fee is USD 25,000.
+For a larger family, the NDF contribution is USD 125,000, with processing fees of USD 25,000 for the main applicant and the first three dependents.
+An additional fee of USD 15,000 will apply for the fifth and each additional dependent thereafter.

 There are also due diligence fees of USD 7,500 for both the main applicant and spouse, USD 2,000 for any dependent child of 12 to 17 years of age, and USD 4,000 for any dependent child of 18 to 28 years of age as well as any dependent parent over the age of 58 years.

 Government processing fees and due diligence fees apply to all three options.